 Megan brings to the CHAHEC a passion for improving the health of the most vulnerable and marginalized members of our community.
 Through encouraging local students to consider careers in healthcare and building health systems that are staffed and trained to serve the myriad of community health needs, Megan believes the AHEC system provides an opportunity for lasting improvements to health.
 Having been born and raised in the Hudson Valley, Megan is delighted to couple her interest in public health with her passion for her local community.

 Megan holds a Master of Public Health degree in International and Community Health from NYU and a bachelor’s degree from Manhattanville College.
-She volunteers with the Dutchess-Orange region United Way and is a member of its community impact council.
-Megan lives in the city of Poughkeepsie with her husband, daughter, and dog, and loves practicing yoga in her free time.
+Megan lives in the city of Poughkeepsie with her husband and daughter and loves practicing yoga in her free time.